Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 MultimodeLow–MediumLowLow

-If you’re building hundreds of short links in a data center, multimodal is typically more economical.
+If you’re building hundreds of short links in a data centre, multimodal is typically more economical.

-If you’re building a campus backbone or metro fiber, single-mode saves money in the long run.
+If you’re building a campus backbone or metro fibre, single-mode saves money in the long run.

 4. Compatibility and Connectors

-Both fiber types are often used with LC connectors today, but multimode is also familiar with SC and MPO—especially in high-density data center environments.
+Both fibre types are often used with LC connectors today, but multimode is also common with SC and MPO connectors—especially in high-density data centre environments.

 • Yellow = SMF